 When to Call a Professional

 Mice reproduce quickly and can spread throughout a home before the problem becomes obvious.
-If you see droppings, hear scratching in walls, or notice food damage, a trained technician can identify entry points, remove the infestation, and establish long term prevention.
+If you see droppings, hear scratching in walls, or notice food damage, professional help is often the fastest solution.